-If you are reading a print version of this guide and need more information on the links, please contact us on 0303 444 0000 or at 2 Marsham Street, London, SW1P 4DF.
+If you are reading a print version of this guide and need more information on the links, please contact us or on 0303 444 0000 or at 2 Marsham Street, London, SW1P 4DF.

-7. Further sources of information
+8. Further sources of information

-Read further information about landlord and tenant rights and responsibilities.
+Read further information about landlords' and tenants' rights and responsibilities.